dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 ### Users and Groups

-Each Knora user is represented by an object belonging to the class `kb:User`, which is a subclass of `foaf:Person`, and has the following properties:
+Each DSP-API user is represented by an object belonging to the class `kb:User`, which is a subclass of `foaf:Person`, and has the following properties:

 `userid` (1)